t9k/apps/README.md

 ```

 - **`user-console/`**: This is the main directory containing the application packages.
 Each subdirectory represents a single application.
 - **`docs/`**: Contains all the necessary documentation for understanding the App architecture, developing a new App, and the release process.
-See the [Docs README](./docs/README.md) to get started.
+See the [./docs/README.md](./docs/README.md) to get started.
 - **`tools/`**: Includes scripts like `image-mirror.sh` and `chart-mirror.sh` to help manage application dependencies.
 - **`archived/`**: Contains definitions for applications that are no longer actively maintained but are kept for historical purposes.